boydm/phoenix_markdown/README.md

     * The name of the final html file ex: `"sample.html"`
     * The full path of the template file ex: `"lib/sample_web/templates/page/sample.html.md"`
     * a path with wildcards ex: `"**/page/**"`.
 This is nice as it would evaluate all files in a single directory.
-    * a regex agains the path. ex: `~r/.+%%.+/`.
+    * a regex against the path. ex: `~r/.+%%.+/`.
 This allows you to use a character sequence in the name as a per-file (or path) flag saying if it should be evaluated.
 * `:except` Only files that do NOT match the pattern or patterns will be evaluated.
   This pattern can be any of:
     * The name of the final html file ex: `"sample.html"`
     * The full path of the template file ex: `"lib/sample_web/templates/page/sample.html.md"`
     * a path with wildcards ex: `"**/page/**"`.
 This is nice as it would prevent evaluation of all files in a single directory.
-    * a regex agains the path. ex: `~r/.+%%.+/`.
+    * a regex against the path. ex: `~r/.+%%.+/`.
 This allows you to use a character sequence in the name as a per-file (or path) flag saying if it not should be evaluated.

 Both the `:only` and `:except` options accept either a single pattern, or a list of patterns.